shan-ali/deploy-k8s-ansible/README.md

 Create a new [Project](https://docs.ansible.com/ansible-tower/latest/html/quickstart/create_project.html) named `Windows Test`.
 This project will use this git repository as its source

-Create a new [Job Template](https://docs.ansible.com/ansible-tower/latest/html/quickstart/create_job.html) named `Hello World` that is in the project `Windows Test`
+Create a new [Job Template](https://docs.ansible.com/ansible-tower/latest/html/quickstart/create_job.html) named `Hello World` that is in the project `Windows Test`.
+You will use the Playbook `helloworld.yml` that is in the root of this repository.

+Launch the job